Medically Reviewed

 Taking meth causes an increase in levels of dopamine, a brain chemical that plays an important role in motivation and the reinforcement of rewards.1,2

-Take Our Substance Abuse Self-Assessment
+Take Our Substance Use Self-Assessment

-Take our free, 5-minute substance abuse self-assessment below if you think you or someone you love might be struggling with substance abuse.
+Take our free, 5-minute substance use self-assessment below if you think you or someone you love might struggle with substance addiction.
 The evaluation consists of 11 yes or no questions that are intended to be used as an informational tool to assess the severity and probability of a substance use disorder.
 The test is free, confidential, and no personal information is needed to receive the result.

-Long Term Effects of Meth Use
+Long-Term Effects of Meth Use

-Using meth can result in dependence and addiction, and can be harmful to your body and mind over time.1,2,5 It creates changes in the brain that can endure for long periods of time—and may be only partially reversible.1,2 Effects of chronic meth use can include:1,2,5
+Using meth can result in physiological dependence and addiction, and can be harmful to your body and mind over time.1,2,5 It creates changes in the brain that can endure for long periods of time—and may be only partially reversible.1,2 Effects of chronic meth use can include:1,2,5

 • Anxiety.